MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/change-analysis-troubleshoot.md

 ### <a id="not-enought-permission-to-register"></a> "You don't have enough permissions to register Microsoft.ChangeAnalysis resource provider" error message

 You're receiving this error message because your role in the current subscription isn't associated with the `Microsoft.Support/register/action` scope.
-For example, you aren't the owner of your subscription and instead received shared access permissions through a coworker (like view access to a resource group).
+For example, you aren't the owner of your subscription and instead received shared access permissions through a coworker (for example, view access to a resource group).

 To resolve the issue, contact the owner of your subscription to register the `Microsoft.ChangeAnalysis` resource provider.
 To do this, follow these steps: